-Be sure to consider your comfort level with navigating a different culture and foreign language, reading maps and signs, ordering food, and dealing with flats or other minor emergencies – some travelers don’t enjoy doing these things for themselves, but others find them the best part of an adventure.
+Be sure to consider your comfort level around navigating a different culture and foreign language, reading maps and signs, ordering food, and dealing with flats or other minor emergencies – some travelers don’t enjoy doing these things for themselves, but others find them the best part of an adventure.

 Some of our top self-guided tours

 Danube Bike Path (Upscale Lodging)

 Loved by many, this is the most famous cycling trail in Europe.
-The route is smooth, easy, stunningly beautiful, and very easy to follow.
+The route is smooth, stunningly beautiful, and very easy to follow.

 Lake Constance Classic

 The Lake Constance cycle route is the most popular cycle route in Europe.
-On this tour, you will cycle around the entire lake and discover three countries (Austria, Germany, and Switzerland) and four islands (Reichenau, Mainau, Lindau and Werd).
+On this tour, you'll cycle around the entire lake and discover three countries (Austria, Germany, and Switzerland) and four islands (Reichenau, Mainau, Lindau, and Werd).

 Connemara Lazy Days Cycling

-This tour is specifically designed for independent travelers, who wish to cycle less of a distance and spend relaxing lazy days along the way exploring this beautiful region of Ireland.
+This tour is specifically designed for independent travelers who wish to cycle less of a distance and spend lazy days along the way exploring this beautiful region of Ireland.